pustotnik/zenmake/docs/config-actions.rst

         But you can set custom defines.
 Name of 'PKGNAME_VERSION' is used only if ``pkg-version`` is True.

-        Parameter ``pkg-version`` can be used to get define with version of a package.
+        The ``pkg-version`` parameter can be used to get 'define' with version of a package.
 It can be True of False.
-If it's True then define will be set.
+If it's True then 'define' will be set.
-        If it's False then define will not be set.
+        If it's False then corresponding 'define' will not be set.
 It's False by default.
-        This parameter will not set define if ``defnames`` is False.
+        This parameter will not set 'define' if ``defnames`` is False.

-        Parameter ``def-pkg-vars`` can be used to set custom values of variables for 'pkg-config'.
+        The ``def-pkg-vars`` parameter can be used to set custom values of variables for 'pkg-config'.
 It must be ``dict`` where keys and values are names and values of these variables.
-ZenMake uses command line option ``--define-variable`` for this parameter.
+ZenMake uses the command line option ``--define-variable`` for this parameter.
 It's empty by default.

-        Parameter ``tool-atleast-version`` can be used to check minimum version of selected tool (pkg-config).
+        The ``tool-atleast-version`` parameter can be used to check minimum version of selected tool (pkg-config).

         Examples in YAML format: